RohanAlexander/telling_stories_with_data/_book/10-on_writing.md

     a.
 If-then statements in which the if does not happen.
     b.
 If-then statements in which the if happens.
     c.
 Statements that are either true or false.
-    c.
+    d.
 Statements that are neither true or false.
 18. Which of the following is the best title (pick one)?
     a.
 "Problem Set 1"
     b.
 "Unemployment"